Mohamedqadar-Ibrahim/AWS-ScoutSuite-Report/README.md

 ![Downloading Report](screenshots/Downloading%20report%20folder%20screenshot.PNG)

-### 5. Analyzing Results
+### 5. Analysing Results
 The results of the audit were primarily focused on S3 services, which indicated **18 rules** that require attention.
 Below is a detailed analysis of the findings related to S3:

 #### S3 Findings Analysis
 - **Total Rules Found**: 18 rules related to S3 configuration issues.
 - **Common Issues Detected**:
-  - **Publicly Accessible Buckets**: Some S3 buckets may be publicly accessible, posing a risk of unauthorized data exposure.
+  - **Publicly Accessible Buckets**: Some S3 buckets may be publicly accessible, posing a risk of unauthorised data exposure.
   - **Unrestricted Bucket Policies**: Certain buckets have policies that allow public access, increasing the risk of data leaks.

 #### Recommendations 💡